-Beauty PI: Why You Should Use a Skinny Mascara Wand, According to a Cosmetic DeveloperJuly 10, 2019
+Beauty PI: Why You Should Use a Skinny Mascara Wand, According to a Cosmetic DeveloperNovember 18, 2020

-Another benefit of the Telescopic wand in particular is its wiper — the circular, often rubber and hollowed stopper that doses out the proper amount of product.
+Another benefit of the Telescopic wand in particular is its wiper, or the rubber stopper at the top of the tube that helps you dose out the proper amount of product.
 “Sometimes you use a mascara that churns out all of the product in the beginning of the lash, and then by the time you get to the end, you have nothing left,” says Light.
-The wiper in Telescopic won’t allow this to occur because of its precision wand and packaging that will pretty much guarantee you a consistent dosage of formula every time.
+The wiper of the Telescopic pretty much guarantees a consistent dosage of formula every time.

 “In a moment of big brush mascaras, I think there’s going to be a big return to a smaller brush that can really get in there,” says Light, “It’s important to have something for everybody.”